Important historical time-lines for the White Lion Reintroduction Project:

 Sequence of project phases:

-2006 - Dialoguing with present land-owners regarding the expansion of the project to include neighbouring lands into a conservancy for the protection of the White Lions.
+- 2006 – Dialoguing with present land-owners regarding the expansion of the project to include neighboring lands into a conservancy for the protection of the White Lions.

 Key Project Activities for 2008: